A Systematic Search for Big Dippers in ASAS-SN

 The multi-dip eclipsing binaries are objects that feature several symmetric dimming events in their ASAS-SN light curves.
 Similar to the single dip eclipsing binaries, the symmetric shape suggests that a star is the occulting object.

 J005437$+$644347 (ASASSN-20nq, Figure \ref{fig:MDE_Binaries}, ASAS-SN Transient Page\footnotemark[\ref{fn:transients}]) is on the giant branch and has four distinct dimming events that are identical to each other.
+The light curve of J005437$+$644347 features an additional vertical line that was triggered by a noisy point in the light curve and is considered a false positive.
 The dips all reach a depth of $\Delta g\simeq0.6$~mag and last for about 8 days.
 We found a period of $P=752.3$ days using a Lomb-Scargle periodogram \citep{Lomb_1976,Scargle_1982}.
 The system has $RV_{amp} =48.8$~km/s and is classified by \Gaia{} as a single lined spectroscopic binary with $P=754.9$ days, $K=23.9\pm0.4$~km/s, consistent with the value of $RV_{amp} \simeq2K$, and $e=0.373$ \citep{GaiaColab, GaiaDR3}. \citet{Bashi22} uses archival RVs and the \Gaia{} RV statistics to predict a score $0\leq S\leq$ for each SB1 orbit.
 They report a score of $\mathcal{S}=0.86$ for this orbital solution, which is above their recommended minimum of $\mathcal{S}=0.587$ for a good binary solution.
-For the \Gaia{} orbit, the binary mass function
+For the \Gaia{} orbit, the binary mass function is

 and the photometric primary must be at least $M_1\simeq3.4\ M_\odot$ in order for it to be more massive (i.e. more luminous) than the secondary ($M_1>M_2$).
 J005437$+$644347 sits high on the giant branch, likely implying a high mass.
 We used the \Gaia{} orbital solution to predict the times of superior, $T_{\rm{sup}}$, and inferior, $T_{\rm{inf}}$, conjunctions.
 Figure \ref{fig:J0054_SB1} shows the \Gaia{} SB1 orbit and the times of superior and inferior conjunction predicted by the \Gaia{} orbit compared to the ASAS-SN light curve.
 While the uncertainties on the predicted conjunction times are small ($\lesssim 10$~days), we find that they do not correspond to the observed eclipses in ASAS-SN.